CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 Allows customizing initial date.
 If `custom_start_date` is not set the corresponding values from world options are used instead.

+If the start date of the scenario is before the date of cataclysm defined by map settings then the scenario date is moved forwards by one year.

 ```C++
 "custom_start_date": { "hour": 3, "day": 10, "season": "winter", "year": 1 }
 ```